GopalKhandare/GopalKhandare/README.md

-- 👋 Hi, I’m @GopalKhandare
+- 👋 Hi, I’m @GopalKhandare Gopal Prabhakar Khandare.
+My Role is Python Developer But Currently i am a Fresher....
 - 👀 I’m interested in Artififcial Intelligence,Azure Data Practitioner and Big Data with Machine Learning
 - 🌱 I’m currently learning Python and R Programming for Data Visualization
 - 💞️ I’m looking to collaborate on Microsoft Azure for Azure Data Practitioner Certificate